incnition/devfarm-app-starter/README.md

 - How to write and run tests with Jest/React Testing Library
 - How to write Queries, Mutations, Schema changes, etc. in GraphQL
-- How to use the MongoDB shell, and how to CRUD Documents on the fly
 - How to write styles
 - How to organize components